-I took this picture overlooking the ocean at our resort in Maui in December.
+I took this picture overlooking the ocean at our resort in Maui in December 2019.
 It represents a lot of things to me, but mainly this:

-The system worked.
+The System worked.

-If you had told 2008 Jessica that story, she would have laughed in your face.
+If you had told 2007 Jessica that story, she would have laughed in your face.
 Because that was impossible to believe.
+But here we are.

 In case you don’t know the back story, here it is in 100 words or less:

-We built a zero-based budget every month and slowly paid off the debt, even with an unpredictable income.
+To right the ship, we built a zero-based budget every month and slowly paid off the debt, even with an unpredictable income.

-One of the things that came out of that season was the Good Cheap Eats system to saving money on groceries.
+One of the things that came out of that season was the Good Cheap Eats System to saving money on groceries.

 With all that debt, why did it matter what we spent on groceries?